Department of Marine Science

 No geeky electronics lab is complete without a small herd of robots running about.
 They’re fun platforms for test-driving sensor systems, communication protocols, and other electronics.
 We have some commercial ones (like the Parallax BOE Bots) as well as some lab-built ones.
 Some of them work for us in the field collecting data.

 Microcontrollers are tiny computers we use as the brains for our gadgets.
 EEL Students have access to programming kits for several popular microcontrollers including the Arduino, Raspberry Pi, Beagle Bone, BASIC Stamp, Propeller, and others.

 Motors make things go, and making things go is both fun and useful.
 The EEL has an assortment of motors and motor controllers available for project use.
 These include both brushed and brushless DC motors, servo motors, stepper motors, and gearmotors.

 The EEL has several pieces of sonar equipment available for student research projects.
 We have a pair of Nortek Signature 1000 Acoustic Doppler Current Profilers (ADCPs) for measuring and recording ocean currents and a Tritech "Starfish" 452F Side-Scan Sonar system for surveying the sea floor.
 We use a Humminbird 386ci DI combination Fish Finder / GPS unit to assist with navigation on our small boats.
-We also have Eagle Cuda242 fish finder unit, an OEM depth sounder, and a hydrophone available for use in student projects.
+We also have an Eagle Cuda242 fish finder unit, an OEM depth sounder, and a hydrophone available for student use.

 The CSUMB Otter Aquatics Center features a 25 meter x 25 yard pool that is 13 feet deep in the deep end.
 The Aquatic Center staff are great and have been very helpful in scheduling pool time for EEL students who need to perform test flights of their ROV's or other underwater equipment prior to open ocean tests.